 The best way to get rid of noise is of course by “cheating”.
 That is: if the signal is known in advance then there is nothing to decode.
 The only thing that remains is to determine the phase of the signal.
 With other words: the received signal is matched against an already known wave form.
 Since the DCF77 code is highly repetitive this allows to narrow down the effective bandwidth to almost zero.
 This kind of approach is also known as matched filter.
 Of course you can find it in the book Digital Signal Processing.
 A Practical Guide for Engineers and Scientists by Steven Smith.
 For any known signal the corresponding matched filter is actually the best possible linear filter that maximizes the signal to noise ratio.

 Matched filtering is harder to implement than simple low pass filters.
 However it provides the best possible filter.
-My take on matched filtering is here.
+My take on matched filtering is a dedicated DCF77 library.
 Its noise tolerances is significantly better than the simple low pass filter.
 According to theory it should be infintely better.
 However due to physical constraints (accuracy of the local clock) it is only about 100-1000 times more noise tolerant.
 Still you have to try it to believe it.
 This clock implementation can lock to a signal at noise levels where you would not expect any reasonable output at all.
 Depending on the noise level it may take up to an hour to get a phase lock.
-But then it faithfully decodes the time although everything seems to be completely flooded with noise.
+But then it faithfully decodes the time although the signal seems to be completely flooded with noise.